shaik1002/biggitlabbomb/doc/administration/self_hosted_models/install_infrastructure.md

 ---
 stage: AI-Powered
 group: Custom Models
-description: Set up your self-hosted model infrastructure
+description: Setup your self-hosted model deployment infrastructure
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
 ---

-# Set up your self-hosted model infrastructure
+# Set up your self-hosted model deployment infrastructure

 DETAILS:
-**Tier:** For a limited time, Ultimate.
-On October 17, 2024, Ultimate with [GitLab Duo Enterprise](https://about.gitlab.com/gitlab-duo/#pricing).
+**Tier:** For a limited time, Premium and Ultimate.
+In the future, [GitLab Duo Enterprise](../../subscriptions/subscription-add-ons.md).
 **Offering:** Self-managed
-**Status:** Beta
+**Status:** Experiment

 > - [Introduced](https://gitlab.com/groups/gitlab-org/-/epics/12972) in GitLab 17.1 [with a flag](../../administration/feature_flags.md) named `ai_custom_model`.
 Disabled by default.